vendethiel/nephrite/README.md

   ~ "this won't be outputted anyway"
 ```

-  - For bigger block, use `:prelude` filter
+  - For bigger blocks, use `:prelude` filter.
 ```coffee
 :prelude
   gen-classes = ->